athornton/go-it-mostly-doesnt-suck/talk.rst

 - Nano/Pico/Joe/Gedit (if you don't like learning editors)

-- BBedit (you have a Mac and hate saving money)
+- BBedit (if you have a Mac and hate saving money)

 - Visual Studio (what's wrong with you?)